WHAT DO NEW MANAGERS NEED TO KNOW ABOUT EMPLOYEE ENGAGEMENT?

 Let’s begin by defining what employee engagement means.
 Gallup defines engaged employees as those who are involved in and enthusiastic about their work.
-Now, a large part of employee engagement is driven by managers.
-As per a survey, 70% of variance in employee engagement scores is accounted by managers or managerial traits.
+Now, a large part of employee engagement depends on managers.
+As per a survey, 70% of the variance in employee engagement scores is dependent on managers or managerial traits.
 No doubt that the quote by Marcus Buckingham – “Employees leave managers, not companies” holds true globally.
-Given all this fact, how many managers think about or spend time on creating a motivating and engaging environment for the employees?
+Given all these facts, how many managers think about or spend time on creating a motivating and engaging environment for the employees?
 Possibly, the percentage is very low.
 It can probably be unintentional due to busy schedules and other work priorities.

 Communication is Key